ghc-proposals/ghc-proposals/proposals/0000-quick-look-impredicativity.md

 ## Implementation Plan

-A previous version of this proposal has been implemented in [this merge request](https://gitlab.haskell.org/ghc/ghc/merge_requests/1659).
-Simon PJ is working on an implementation of the new version.
+@simonpj is working on an implementation in [merge request !3220](https://gitlab.haskell.org/ghc/ghc/-/merge_requests/3220).